joef551/camel-cql/readme.md

 <u>cqls</u>

 The **cqls** property is used to assign or wire the client bean to one or more [CQL statements](#cqlstatement).
 In the example above, the client bean has been assigned four CQL statements: three selects and one insert.
-The default query method for this client is SELECT because the injected list of CQL statements include a combination of different methods and the  "defaultMethod" property has not been specified.

-These are the CQL statements that get injected into the above Client:
+These are the referenced CQL statements:

 ```xml
 <!-- A list of CQL statements used for supporting the user Client -->
 <bean id="select1" class="org.metis.cassandra.CqlStmnt">